Virginia Tech® home

 Virginia Tech is committed to ensuring equal employment opportunity to all qualified individuals.
 The university will conduct a competitive recruitment for all salaried positions, unless a unique opportunity and a compelling justification for an exceptional appointment that is external to the university presents itself.

 There are several key elements that must be addressed early to ensure a non-competitive search can be approved.
-It is recommended that a pre-discussion with Affirmative Action in the Office for Equity and Accessibility is scheduled to discuss items such as desired experience level of your candidate; knowledge, skills, and, abilities required to do the job; affirmative action goals that may exist; the job description; and the selected candidates resume/cv.
+It is recommended that a pre-discussion with Equal Employment Opportunity Compliance Office (EEO) in the Office for Civil Rights Compliance and Prevention Education is scheduled to discuss items such as desired experience level of your candidate; knowledge, skills, and abilities required to do the job; the job description; and the selected candidates resume/cv.

-Specific processes and procedures apply for search exemptions.
 Below is an outline of elements required when submitting a search exemption request in the applicant tracking system, exempt reasoning categories and helpful information in building a justification to support the request why a competitive search will not deliver a pool of viable, qualified applicants.
 Once a search exemption is approved, you will receive a "secret link" that is unique to the request.
-It is required that the individual apply to the link and dispositioned into a hired status and all onboarding steps are conducted.
+It is required that the individual apply to the link, is dispositioned into a hired status, and all onboarding steps are conducted.

 • Individual does not meet the search criteria for the position.

-• If a search exemption is approved and if the candidate declines the offer, no second search exemption will be approved.
+• If a search exemption is approved and if the candidate declines the offer, a second search exemption will not be approved.
 The department must do a competitive search.

 • Prior to making an offer, the approval process must be completed.